Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 The facilities are so close to the heart of town that Swiss government workers often go swimming or picnicking during lunch hour.
 From the Parliament buildings, walk a block west to the upper station of the Marzilibahn funicular.
 Buy a ticket, get off at the lower station, and follow the crowd to the Freibad Marzili.
 There, you'll find a bathhouse where you can change before sunbathing on the grass or swimming in a river that begins in nearby Lake Thun (which is fed by mountain streams) and continues through the tiny Wohlensee on its way to Lake Biel/Bienne.

-Related Web sites and articles
+Related Web sites (in German)

 Marzilibahn